popovserhii/datagrid-bundle/README.md

-# datagrid-bundle
+# PopovDatagridBundle
-The **PopovDatagridBundle** allows you to integrate ZfcDatagrid into your Symfony project
+The **PopovDatagridBundle** allows you to integrate [ZfcDatagrid](https://github.com/zfc-datagrid/zfc-datagrid) into your Symfony project